gigimon/thpybotter/README.md

 Usage
 ======

-Bot can working in 2 modes:
+The bot works in 2 modes:

-- Daemon - for this run python main.py --daemonize.
-If You would stop bot, send SIGTERM to process (kill 'process')
+- Daemon - run with --daemonize.
+You have to send a SIGTERM in order to kill the proccess.

-- Standalone - for this run python main.py, for stop, press CTRL-C
+- Standalone - the default mode, run main.py with no arguments.
+Hit CTRL-C to kill the proccess.